trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 If the driver stops working, check the logs and call the help desk.

 Debug logging is used for dumping the raw or converted to GPath XML data that is returned by the camera in response to a GET request.
 This will aid in determining where the data has gone bad when unexpected java/groovy script errors occur.
+## Supported Cameras and NVRs
+work in progress
 ## Security Warning
 This driver uses HTTP Basic Authentication to login to your camera.
 Your encoded credentials are saved and displayed in the Data section of the device in the format required for this method of authentication.
 ## Help Desk - Contact for Support